tonethar/IGME-330-Master/notes/HW-wc-5.md

 <hr><hr>

 ## IV.
-The interesting part - "pushing" data from of the component
+The interesting part - "pushing" data from of the component by dispatching a custom event

 - Now we are going to look at one way we can get our component to "push" or "broadcast" data to other parts of the program
 - In this case, we want to have our component let any of its listeners know when the length of the list has changed